Balsamic Chicken Marinade or Steak Marinade

 Five simple ingredients make this flavorful recipe.
 Here are the ingredients you need to make your chicken or steak be a hit off the grill.

-• Oil – Avocado oil is my new obsession.
-Olive oil can also be used in the place of avocado oil.
-In a pinch, vegetable oil could be used but wouldn’t be my recommendation.
+- Oil – Avocado oil is my new obsession.
+Olive oil can also be used in place of avocado oil.
+In a pinch, vegetable oil could be used, but it wouldn’t be my recommendation.

 See the recipe card for exact quantities.